 A peek into the future

-What has been said so far should enable you to make a good start with improvisation.
-We have not mentioned much about harmony as that really has to wait until fluency is gained with the melodic side of things.
+We have not mentioned much about harmony as it's better to wait until fluency is gained with the melodic side of things.
 If you find that things are happening quickly, have a look at AB Grade 4 Practical Musicianship, (tonic and dominant harmonies), and Grade 5 (subdominant and supertonic harmonies).

 Chord symbols / harmony

 This is a collection of ways of 'manipulating' a tune so that it will spin things out if the unexpected happens.
 If the collection took too long, you could continue playing from the midway point of the tune.
-So, if it is "Glorious things...", I would pick it up from "Fading is the worldling's pleasure" and play the second half again, maybe playing the last line, (None but Zion's...), twice, with a good rallentando to wind up the proceedings.
-I have found that the most common reason for 'running out of hymn' during the Offertory is because a hymn with four-line verses has been chosen.
-Four or five verses of an eight-line tune should be long enough for most ordinary occasions.
+So, if it is 'Glorious things...', I would pick it up from 'Fading is the worldling's pleasure' and play the second half of the tune again, maybe playing the last line, (None but Zion's...), twice, with a good rallentando to wind up the proceedings.

-If the tune is to be played gently, the following works well.
-Start playing from the middle on strings, slower than normal, and then play the whole tune through, melody soloed on quiet oboe / clarinet / flute (4'?).
+Start playing from the middle on strings, slower than normal, and then play the whole tune through, melody soloed on quiet oboe / clarinet / flute.
 Very often, the last phrase can be repeated.
 It is a useful exercise to arrange hymn tunes so that the melody can be soloed in the right hand.
 All it really involves is the left hand taking over the alto part.

-Playing the melody as a right hand solo can be effective at the end of a Funeral where the last hymn has been e.g. "Abide with me", "The day thou gavest" , "Amazing Grace", etc. With the latter, I have found it effective to do as outlined in the previous section but to extend the final phrase so:
+Playing the melody as a right hand solo can be effective at the end of a funeral where the last hymn has been e.g. 'Abide with Me', 'The Day thou Gavest' , 'Amazing Grace', etc. With 'Amazing Grace', I have found it effective to extend the final phrase as such:

 |Was blind but now...||(clarinet solo)|